 - Martian Successor Nadesico features a commentary track, which involve several of the voice actors—in some cases, even for the secondary characters!
 Unfortunately, only five episodes had a commentary track.

-- Batman Gotham Knight, a collection of anime shorts, is worth watching just for the commentary track with Kevin Conroy (voice actor of Batman in Batman The Animated Series, those shorts and Batman Arkham Asylum) and a veteran of DC Comics commenting on the different perceptions of the character over time.
+- Batman: Gotham Knight, a collection of anime shorts, is worth watching just for the commentary track with Kevin Conroy (voice actor of Batman in Batman: The Animated Series, those shorts and Batman: Arkham Asylum) and veteran Batman writer and editor Dennis O'Neil commenting on the different perceptions of the character over time.

 - The Neon Genesis Evangelion movie The End of Evangelion has 3 of the English voice actors/writers, who spend nearly the entire movie riffing.
 This particular commentary effectively polarized the fanbase as to whether it was entertaining and (occasionally) insightful or insulting to the Serious Business that is Evangelion.
 Check out a few clips and decide for yourself.

 - Rei's arm drops off at the beginning of part two — "Dropped somethin'"

 - And don't miss Amanda Winn Lee singing a brief, improvised filk of Barnes and Barnes' "Fishheads" when the Mass Production Model EVAs appear.